 The structures of the eye include the cornea, iris, pupil, macula, retina, and the optic nerve.

 Light enters the eye through the cornea and passes through the pupil.
-It then hits the lens, which focuses the light rays on the retina.
+It then hits the lens.
+This focuses the light rays on the retina.
 The optic nerve carries the image from the retina to the brain.

 An infant's eyes are sometimes uncoordinated and may look cross-eyed.
-Within two months, the child can follow faces and objects and look at his or her hands.
+Within 2 months, the child can follow faces and objects and look at his or her hands.

 An ophthalmologist is either a medical doctor (M.D.) or an osteopathic physician (D.O.).
 An optometrist is a doctor of optometry (O.D.) but is not a medical doctor.
 An optician is a technician who fits eyeglasses.

 At 6 months of age, an infant should have a vision screening during a well-baby visit.
-In particular, the doctor should check how well the eyes work together.
+In particular, the healthcare provider should check how well the eyes work together.

 Many types of vision tests can be used to check your child's ability to see.
 Some of them can be used at any age, and some are used based on your child's age and understanding.